Contrabass sarrusophone

-The contrabass sarrusophone is the deepest of the family of sarrusophones, built in three sizes pitched in E♭, C or B♭.
-It was made in the 19th and early 20th centuries, primarily in France by its inventor and Parisian instrument maker Pierre-Louis Gautrot and his successor Couesnon & Co., and Evette & Schaeffer.
+The contrabass sarrusophone is the largest and lowest-sounding member of the sarrusophone family, built in three sizes pitched in E♭, C, or B♭.
+It was made in the 19th and early 20th centuries primarily in France by its inventor, the Parisian instrument maker Pierre-Louis Gautrot, his successor Couesnon & Co., and Evette & Schaeffer.
 It was also made in Italy by Milan manufacturers Romeo Orsi and Rampone & Cazzani, and in the United States by C. G. Conn, who built instruments in E♭ for US military bands.
 Romeo Orsi and the German instrument maker Benedikt Eppelsheim make individual contrabass sarrusophones on request.

 Tone

-The EE♭ sarrusophone has the tone of a reedy contrabass saxophone, while the CC sarrusophone sounds much like the contrabassoon.
-The BB♭ contrabass sarrusophone is the lowest of the sarrusophones, and was the lowest-pitched wind instrument until the invention of the EEE♭ octocontra-alto and the BBB♭ octocontrabass clarinets, and the BB♭ subcontrabass tubax.
-Contrabass sarrusophones come in two bore widths: big pipes, which sound mellower and softer, but are still reedy; and small pipes, which are extremely reedy.
+The E♭ sarrusophone has the tone of a reedy contrabass saxophone, while the C sarrusophone sounds much like the contrabassoon.
+The B♭ contrabass sarrusophone is the lowest of the sarrusophones, and was the lowest-pitched wind instrument until the invention of the E♭ octocontra-alto and the B♭ octocontrabass clarinets, and the B♭ subcontrabass tubax.

-The EE♭ and BB♭ sarrusophones are transposing instruments.
+The E♭ and B♭ sarrusophones are transposing instruments.

 The contrabass sarrusophone is sometimes confused with the reed contrabass, to which it bears a superficial resemblance.